What to Expect

 Introduction, Assessment & Contract

 An assessment session gives you a chance to explain your needs, meet your therapist and see if they are right for you.
 They will explain more about therapy and answer your questions.
-They will advise on how therapy might help or point you towards someone better qualified if appropriate.
+They will advise on how therapy might help, choosing the best approach based on your preferences.
+They will also explain confidentiality, your rights, fees and so forth.

 Talking Therapy